 Where to Go Apple Picking in Virginia

 The best apple picking in Northern Virginia depends on your time and mood.
 Are you looking for orchards in Virginia with extra activities for kids or a quiet farm that’s all about the picking?
 If you’re planning a day trip, then a scenic drive and great views might be your priority.
-Whatever your goal, always check the orchard’s web site or Facebook page before you head out to confirm apple-picking hours.
+Whatever your goal, always check the orchard’s web site or Facebook page before you head out to confirm apple-picking hours and current restrictions.

 Crooked Run Orchard, Purcelville VA

 Find nearby restaurants and fun with our guide 8 Great Things to do in Purcellville Virginia.